gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot did not reply.
 As the silence stretched awkwardly, she said,
-"Um...we didn't see an antenna when we came in?"
+"Um…we didn't see an antenna when we came in?"

 "Correct,"
 Patient replied in its previous cheerful tone.